Army ROTC Programs

 Try ROTC with No Obligation

-Non-scholarship students can try Army ROTC for up to two years with no obligation while they work toward a college degree either at GCU or one of the Maricopa County Community College District (MCCCD) colleges.
+Non-scholarship students can try Army ROTC programs for up to two years with no obligation while they work toward a college degree either at GCU or one of the Maricopa County Community College District (MCCCD) colleges.
 Just sign up for MSL-101 in the fall or MS-102 in the spring.